Featured Product: Vava 1080p Dash Cam (Renewed) | $44 | Amazon

-The first time I totaled my car, I was just 18 years old.
-It was a late and blustery December night when a speeding vehicle slammed into mine, seemingly coming out of nowhere.
-The driver bolted away on foot and appeared intoxicated, yet the accident was deemed my fault.
+The first time I totaled my car, I was 18 years old.
+It was a blustery winter night in late December.
+Another vehicle, driving well over the speed limit collided into me, seemingly coming out of nowhere.
+Despite the driver running away on foot and appearing intoxicated, the accident was deemed my fault.

 Best for Cars Overall: Vava 1080p Dash Cam

-Jaime V Salazar writes in an Amazon review that she too was a skeptic and didn’t understand why anyone even needs a dashcam.
-But she wanted to know what all the fuss was about, so she bought the Vava 1080p dash cam, an economical choice sold for just $40 on Amazon.
+Jaime V Salazar writes in her Amazon customer review that she didn’t know why anyone would need a dash cam.
+Still, she was curious, so she tried Vava’s 1080p dash cam, an affordable option at just $36 on Amazon (refurbished).

 “I am pretty impressed with this little thing,” she writes in her review.